The Bankrate promise

 Great cash back rates

-This card rewards purchases in the areas where I spend most, like groceries and dining out.
-With 5 percent cash back on groceries for the first year (up to $12,000, then 1 percent) and 3 percent cash back on dining at restaurants, the card helps me earn a little back whenever I splurge on fancy charcuterie and takeout sushi.
+This card rewards purchases in the areas where I spend most, like drugstores and dining out.
+With 3 percent cash back on dining at restaurants, the card helps me earn a little back whenever I splurge on fancy charcuterie and takeout sushi.
 Plus, with a generous flat rate of 1.5 percent cash back on all other purchases, it’s a great card for everyday purchases that don’t fit into a specific category, like my cable bill or online shopping.

 Who doesn’t love a good welcome bonus?
-The Freedom Unlimited comes with a bonus of $200 if you spend $500 in the first three months of account opening , which I knew I could do just by using the card to pay for my regular monthly spending.
+The Freedom Unlimited comes with a bonus worth $200 after spending $500 on purchases within three months of account opening, which I knew I could do just by using the card to pay for my regular monthly spending.

 Other cards I considered